What is Personal Finance?

 Q. What are the basic components of personal finance?

-The basic components of personal finance are income, expenses, savings, investment, and financial security.
+The importance of financial planning lies in effectively managing the key components of personal finance: income, expenses, savings, investment, and financial security.

 Q. What is the 50-30-20 rule?